 We welcome all birders to participate in these activities regardless of gender, color, race, age or physical ability.
 Harassment of birds or birders or other inappropriate behavior is unacceptable.

-Please note: Because of the danger posed by the COVID 19 virus, certain restrictions apply, as noted in some of the guidelines below.
+Please note: Because of the danger posed by the COVID 19 virus, certain restrictions apply, as noted in bold in some of the guidelines below.

 All HBC members are asked to sign the HBC Release Form each year.
 If you did not receive a copy, please contact the membership secretary or go to https://hampshirebirdclub.org/wp-content/uploads/form-field-trip-release.pdf.

-Please call the trip leader at least a few days before the trip.
+Please contact the trip leader at least a few days before the trip.
 It helps the leader plan the trip and you learn about any special arrangements or any change of plans.

 Please do not bring pets and please check with the leader before bringing children on a trip.
 Many of the trips are not appropriate for children.
 (All minor children (under 18) must be accompanied by a parent/guardian or an adult who has written authorization to be responsible for the child’s care and conduct.
 See the Field Trip Policy for more information.)